mozilla-ai/lumigator/README.md

-# MZAI Platform
+# Mozilla.ai Lumigator

-Source code for the MZAI model builder platform.
+Source code for the Mozilla.ai Lumigator, a platfrom guiding LLM developers through the process of model selection.

 # Setup